jimd1989/boar-extras/README.md

 - `mj` and `mn` chord functions for use against a single note.
 Also `mj7` and `mn7`.
 Create more in the source code using these as templates.
 - An `arp` function to break a chord into individual note events.
 You most likely want to flatten it with `,@`.
 - Rests can be represented with `∅` or the normal empty list `'()`.
+- Arbitrary strings (for non-note patch control) can be inserted into a sublist.

 For example: